 You and I both know that cleaning a toilet is easy but often a forgotten art.
 And if simply flushing the toilet helps keep it looking good…that’s awesome.

 American Standard sent me the VorMax to test but I’ve been using their toilets for years.
-When I find great products I love sharing them with you.
+When we find great products we love sharing them with you.
 That way you can have the same great experience as me.